Background

 - identify key resources and support.

-General information about the role of chairs in running groups on which patient/public members sit can be found in 2 key additional resources:
+General information about the role of Chairs in running groups on which patient/public members sit can be found in 2 key additional resources:

 Other useful information to support the chair’s role on guideline development groups: